giannhskod/text-classification-mlp/README.md

        - *metrics.py* module, which contains the code for the MLP models compilation metrics as *f1* , *accuracy*. etc

-       - *visualization.py* module, which contains resuable code for the models performance visualization.
+       - *visualization.py* module, which contains reusable code for the models performance visualization.

  3. Folder **data**, which contains all the reusable data sources or execution logs.
 It is worth to mention that the *talos* configuration lives under the subfolder *talos_logs*.